Edward VIII: Prince of Wales

-Though widely travelled, Edward shared a widely held racial prejudice against foreigners and many of the Empire's subjects, believing that whites were inherently superior.
-In 1920, on his visit to Australia, he wrote of Indigenous Australians: "they are the most revolting form of living creatures I've ever seen!!
+Though widely travelled, Edward shared a then-common racial prejudice against foreigners and many of the Empire's subjects, believing that whites were inherently superior.
+In 1920, during his visit to Australia, he wrote of Indigenous Australians: "they are the most revolting form of living creatures I've ever seen!!
 They are the lowest known form of human beings & are the nearest thing to monkeys."

 Romances

-Before the First World War, a royal match with Edward's second cousin, Princess Victoria Louise of Prussia, was suggested.
-Nothing came of it, and Victoria Louise married Edward's first cousin once removed, Ernest Augustus, Duke of Brunswick, instead.
-In 1934, Adolf Hitler, in his ambition to link the British and German royal houses, asked Victoria Louise to arrange a marriage between the 40-year-old Edward and her 17-year-old daughter, Frederica of Hanover, who was at boarding school in England.
-Her parents refused, due to the age gap, and Frederica instead married Paul of Greece.
+Before the First World War, a royal match between Edward and his second cousin, Princess Victoria Louise of Prussia, was suggested.
+Nothing came of it, and Victoria Louise married Edward's first cousin once removed, Ernest Augustus, Duke of Brunswick.
+In 1934, Adolf Hitler, seeking to forge a link between the British and German royal houses, asked Victoria Louise to arrange a marriage between the 40-year-old Edward and her 17-year-old daughter, Frederica of Hanover, who was then at boarding school in England.
+Her parents refused, citing the age gap, and Frederica later married Paul of Greece.